LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 What sets it apart from conventional chemical peels is its use of Lipo-Hydroxy Acid (LHA), a pH-balanced exfoliant that encourages skin renewal without harsh side effects.
 Unlike stronger acids, LHA absorbs slowly, delivering even, controlled results across the skin.

-The lala peel is often part of the Glass Skin Facial, a treatment focused on achieving a smooth, hydrated finish.
-It supports the skin barrier rather than stripping it and rarely causes redness, flaking, or downtime, ideal for Tasmania’s colder, drier climate.
+The lala peel is often part of the Glass Skin Facial, a treatment designed to achieve a smooth, hydrated finish.
+It supports the skin barrier rather than stripping it, and rarely causes redness, flaking, or downtime, making it ideal for Tasmania’s colder, drier climate.

-At Heart Aesthetics Hobart, the LHA Peel suits those targeting acne, ageing, or general skin maintenance.
+At Heart Aesthetics Hobart, the LHA Peel is suitable for those targeting acne, ageing, or general skin maintenance.
 Its gentle nature makes it a good fit for monthly routines or a seasonal reset.

 Lala peel results on skin tone and congestion in Hobart